-As part of the ICI Education Foundation’s 30th anniversary celebration, we will be sharing a series of ICI Viewpoints explaining a basic concept of investing, drawn from the ICI Education Foundation’s Investing Road Trip.
+As part of the ICI Education Foundation’s 30th anniversary celebration, we will be sharing a series of ICI Viewpoints explaining basic investing concepts, drawn from the ICI Education Foundation’s Investing Road Trip.

 You invest with the hope of earning a return on your investment.
 That opportunity invariably involves risk, including the possibility of losing some or all of the money you invested.
 Understanding these risks is an essential step toward successful investing.

 You could put your money in a federally insured bank account to protect against market losses—but if you want it to earn bigger returns and to grow, you’re going to need to invest it and encounter risks.
 As noted below, even the most conservative investments pose risks.
 It’s best to do your homework up-front and take on any investment with your eyes wide open.

 Not all risks are the same, and different types of investments have different types of risk.
 These may include—but are in no way limited to—the following.

 - Company-specific risk, a risk of stock investing, is the possibility that a company will face an adverse event affecting its stock price.
 Here’s an example from ICIEF’s Investing Road Trip: You own stock in a theme park company.
 A hurricane damages the company’s most popular park, which must close for a year.
 The company’s stock price falls.

 - Credit risk, a risk of bond investing, is the possibility that a bond issuer will fail to pay back bondholders or otherwise meet its obligations.